CRAN-BioSiS-Imaging/PR2020/README.md

 # Matlab code
 We provide Matlab codes and supplementary materials of the paper:

-Tan-Binh Phan, Dinh-Hoan Trinh, Didier Wolf, Christian Daul, "Optical Flow-based Structure-from-Motion for the Reconstruction of Epithelial Surfaces," Pattern Recognition (accepted).
+Tan-Binh Phan, Dinh-Hoan Trinh, Didier Wolf, Christian Daul, "Optical Flow-based Structure-from-Motion for the Reconstruction of Epithelial Surfaces," Pattern Recognition (accepted April, 2020).

 * Medical image datasets can be downloaded [here](https://drive.google.com/file/d/1PwFT9ONd073lT_OxjflIqy-42rX0eaLy/view?usp=sharing)
 * Matlab codes implementing the algorithms of the paper can be found in the zipped file named "Matlab_code_algorithm.7z".